Proton Therapy is one of the most technologically advanced treatments for cancer.

 Proton Therapy Australia Pty Ltd (PTA) ACN: 120 664 566

-Incorporated July, 2006, PTA is the only company in Australia with approval from Australia's Therapeutic Goods Administration to bring proton technology to Australia.
+Incorporated July, 2006, PTA is currently the only company in Australia with approval from Australia's Therapeutic Goods Administration to import proton equipment to Australia.

 Between 2007 and 2011, PTA secured federal government approvals, prepared a detailed business case, formed links with State and Federal Governments, established an Advisory Board, initiated alliances with teaching hospitals, and identified possible sites for the facility.

 PTA is advised by individuals selected for their expertise in planning.

-Proton Therapy Australia Pty Ltd (PTA) will design, build and operate a proton therapy facility that will change the way cancer care is delivered in Australia.
+Australia’s first Proton Therapy Facility will change the way cancer care is delivered in Australia.